browserengineering/book/book/visual-effects.md

         self.b = b
         self.a = a
 ```

-Note that this `Pixel` code is an illustrative example, not something
-our browser has to define.
-It's standing in for somewhat more complex
-code within Skia itself.

 If you'll permit me a short digression here: what exactly do "red",
 "green", and "blue" mean here?
 Formally, they are defined by the [sRGB